hustle2live/react-native-test-task/README.md

 ## React-Native

-This is a React Native Test Assigment implemented (from started) for a personal development without any commercial purposes or selling.
+This is a React Native Test Assigment implemented (from starter) for a personal development without any commercial purposes or selling.

 Just clone the repository and install all dependencies.